Ale6prog/Homologous_hg38/README.md

-# Chameleolyser
+# Chameleolyser38
 Chameleolyser is a bioinformatics tool to identify genetic variants in homologous regions using whole-exome sequencing (WES) data.
+You can find the originl git on https://github.com/Genome-Bioinformatics-RadboudUMC/Chameleolyser.
 These variants remain hidden in a regular WES analysis.
-The current implementation of our software is hg19-based and is tested on CentOS Linux 7.
-However, it should run on any Linux OS.
-The only required input is a CRAM or BAM file.
+This implementation of our software is hg38-based.

 ## Installation
 It is highly recommended to install all dependencies by cloning the Chameleolyser repository onto your machine.